 Own the domain because PA and DA of your blog does matter in a long run.

-Handy Tips: Having a self-hosted site gives you a lot of scopes to experiment with your template, design and moreover the ownership of your content.
-Believe us, you won’t regret later.
+Handy Tips: Having a self-hosted site gives you a lot of scopes to experiment with your template, design, and moreover the ownership of your content.
+Believe us, you won’t regret it later.

 #4.
 Not giving importance to SEO